ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-Only:

-: once included in the verifiable data structure, a Signed Statement cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of Registration.
+: once the integrity protection of the Signed Statement is included in the verifiable data structure, the Log cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of Registration, in relation to other entries on the Log.

 Non-equivocation:

 : there is no fork in the Append-only Log.
-Everyone with access to its content sees the same collection of Signed Statements and can check that it is consistent with any Receipts they have verified.
+Everyone with access to its content sees the same ordered collection of Signed Statements and can check that it is consistent with any Receipts they have verified.

 Replayability: